statrixbob/user/pages/01.blog/auntie-mercys-84th/item.md

 child_type: default
 taxonomy:
     tag:
-        - cycling
+        - family
-        - bicycle
+        - Hilo
     category:
-        - blog
+        - family
-        - bicycle
+        - Hilo
 ---

 **Auntie Mercy Rocks Her B-Day!**

 ===
 I spent the weekend in Hilo helping my Auntie Mercy celebrate her 84th birthday!
 She rocks!
+Really - take a look.

 A good time was had by all.
 I even got to help a bit when I mc'd the trivia contest and prize drawing.
 I don't, of course, have photos of that though others may.